 - Admission to Fort Davis National Historic Site is $10 per person or $20 per vehicle, good for 7 days.

 - Click here to visit the NPS page for Fort Davis National Historic Site.

 Originally built as a fur trading fort in 1834, this historic site later became the largest military post on the Northern Plains.
 It features a restored 1884 Commissary Storehouse where visitors can view a short orientation film at the beginning of their tour.

-If you love exploring ancient sites and ruins, this is the best National Monuments in the Great Plains for you.
+If you love exploring ancient sites and ruins, this is the best National Monument in the Great Plains for you.
 Walk through the grounds or take a hike on the trail leading through the Old Iron Bridge to the Laramie Rivers.

 Details of Fort Laramie National Historic Site: